sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/finders keepers/README-finders-keepers.md

 3. the `truth test` is: `if` argument `(x)` in the `func` function is `true` return -> the `first element`. `if` `false` return -> `undefined`.

 # questions
-1. understand what's being passed to the function in the argument for function `findElement(arr, func)`.
+1. understand what's being passed to the function in the argument for function `findElement(arr, func)`. when does it make argument `func` in the parent function `findElement(arr, func)` `true` in order to pass the `truth test`.
+2. what are `arrow` functions and how do they work?

 # resources